This post devotes a lot of space to the old commerical district and then the names of stores & shops

 corner of School, Marshfield, & Lincoln

-there was a ripple affect to the area
+this was a ripple affect to this area

 3210 N Lincoln Avenue just north of Belmont Avenue